 “The statue will be installed in the Sunken Garden of Kensington Palace on 1st July 2021, marking the princess’s 60th birthday,” read the statement, which came from the Kensington Palace offices of the Duke of Cambridge, 38, and his wife, Duchess Kate (née Middleton), on Friday, August 28.
 “The princes hope that the statue will help all those who visit Kensington Palace to reflect on their mother’s life and her legacy.”

-Prince Harry and William and Princess Diana
+Prince William, Prince Harry and Princess Diana

 The statue — which was first announced in February 2017 — was “commissioned to mark the twentieth anniversary of her death and recognize her positive impact in the U.K. and around the world,” the brief statement continued.